sebmatton/jQuery-Flight-Indicators/README.md

 Author and License
 -----------
-Hi !
-I'm Sebastien Matton and I'm from Belgium.
-This project was initialy developped for an engineering project during my Master's Thesis.
-Feel free to use it.
+Author : Sébastien Matton (seb_matton@hotmail.com)

+jQuery Flight Indicators plugin was developped as part of my Master's Thesis since I needed a realtime interface showing the flight datas about for a quadcopter.

+The project is published under GPLv3 License.
+See LICENSE file for more informations

+Feel free to take part in this project or/and contact me for any reason :-)

 Thanks
 ---------